 Rothstein sued Snowbird for negligence.
 Snowbird defended itself by asserting that Mr. Rothstein had waived his ability to sue Snowbird for its ordinary negligence when he purchased two resort passes that released the resort from liability for its ordinary negligence.

-Rothstein’s super passes — which let him have faster access to the slopes than mere mortal pass-holders — required him to sign an agreement that said
+Rothstein’s super passes — which let him have faster access to the slopes than mere mortals — required him to sign an agreement that said

 If that wasn’t enough, a second agreement he signed said,

 “In consideration of my use of the Snowbird Corporation (Snowbird) ski area and facilities, I agree to assume and accept all risks of injury to myself and my guests, including the inherent risk of skiing, the risks associated with the operation of the ski area and risks caused by the negligence of Snowbird, its employees, or agents.
 I release and agree to indemnify Snowbird, all landowners of the ski area, and their employees and agents from all claims for injury or damage arising out of the operation of the ski area or my activities at Snowbird, whether such injury or damage arises from the risks of skiing or from any other cause including the negligence of Snowbird, its employees and agents.”

 The trial court thought these agreements were pretty comprehensive, not to mention dispositive.
 It granted summary judgment in favor of Snowbird.
 Quicker than you could say, “Fluffy Bunny,” Rothstein appealed.